swcarpentry/r-novice-gapminder/_episodes/04-data-structures-part1.md

 ~~~
 {: .output}

-The `read.csv` function is used for reading in tabular data stored in a text
+The `read.table` function is used for reading in tabular data stored in a text
-file where the columns of data are delimited by commas (csv = comma-separated
+file where the columns of data are separated by punctuation characters such as
-values).
-Tabs are also commonly used to separated columns - if your data are in
-this format you can use the function `read.delim`.
-If the columns in your data
-are delimited by a character other than commas or tabs, you can use the more
-general and flexible `read.table` function.
+CSV files (csv = comma-separated values).
+Tabs and commas are the most common
+punctuation characters used to separate or delimit data points in csv files.
+For convenience R provides 2 other versions of `read.table`.
+These are: `read.csv`
+for files where the data are separated with commas and `read.delim` for files
+where the data are separated with tabs.
+Of these three functions `read.csv` is
+the most commonly used.
+If needed it is possible to override the default
+delimiting punctuation marks for both `read.csv` and `read.delim`.

 We can begin exploring our dataset right away, pulling out columns by specifying